 Less talking and selling this to you—here are some awesome tutorials using Recolor Artwork, and I recommend you check them out to learn more:

-- IllustrationGo from Day to Night with a Beach Scene in Adobe IllustratorSharon Milne
+- IllustrationGo from Day to Night with a Beach Scene in Adobe IllustratorSharon Archer-Thomas

-- Tools & TipsCreating Paisley Graphic Styles with Scatter Brushes and Recolor ArtworkSharon Milne
+- Tools & TipsCreating Paisley Graphic Styles With Scatter Brushes and Recolor ArtworkSharon Archer-Thomas

 - IllustrationHow to Create a Flat Grayscale Cityscape in Adobe IllustratorYulia Sokolova